 Goal: Preserve the scale and character of post-war (WWII) residential neighborhoods of lower density where the predominant use is single and two-family residential lots and allow for compatible infill development.

-Range of Uses: New development is generally limited to single-family dwellings, with two-family and town home development allowed where it currently exists or formerly existed.
-Supporting public recreational and community facilities (e.g.., schools and places of worship) are also allowed.
+Range of Uses: New development is generally limited to single-family dwellings, with two-family and town home, and commercial development allowed where it currently exists or formerly existed.
+Agricultural, stormwater management, and Ssupporting public recreational and community facilities (e.g.., schools and places of worship) are also allowed.
 New two-family dwellings and town home developments may be allowed in planned communities.
-Conversion to multifamily may be allowed for certain existing historical institutional, commercial or other non-residential uses.
+Conversion to multifamily or commercial uses may be allowed for certain existing historical institutional, commercial or other non-residential uses buildings.

-Development Character: New development will fit with the character and scale of surrounding neighborhoods where residential structures are typically set back away from the street on larger lots than in older, pre-war neighborhoods.
-Allow the adaptive reuse of historic non-residential structures with densities higher than the surrounding neighborhood through the planned development process.
-Allow higher residential densities when a project is providing significant public benefits such as long-term affordable housing.
-Incorporate risk reduction and adaptation strategies in the built environment.
+Development Character: New development will fit with the character and scale of surrounding neighborhoods where single- and two-family residential structures are typically set back away from the street on larger lots than in older, pre-war neighborhoods.
+Maximum density of 20 dwelling units per acre.